 THC has many effects, some therapeutic and some psychoactive.
 CBD is not psychoactive, and neither is CBN, despite the fact that CBN was originally THC.
 However, preliminary research shows that CBD and CBN have numerous medicinal effects.

 What is CBN oil?
 Much like CBD oil, it is the cannabinoid isolated from the plant so that it can be used for its individual effects.
 CBD oil is now easy to find in health stores and dispensaries.
-CBN oil is less common, but as more information about it is discovered, that will probably change.
+The use of CBN oil for sleep and for treatment of other ailments is also not unheard of; it is less common, but as more information about it is discovered, that will probably change.

 What does the research say?